Qovery/qovery-client-go/docs/OrganizationEventResponse.md

 `func (o *OrganizationEventResponse) UnsetEnvironmentId()`

 UnsetEnvironmentId ensures that no value is present for EnvironmentId, not even an explicit nil
+### GetEnvironmentName

+`func (o *OrganizationEventResponse) GetEnvironmentName() string`

+GetEnvironmentName returns the EnvironmentName field if non-nil, zero value otherwise.

+### GetEnvironmentNameOk

+`func (o *OrganizationEventResponse) GetEnvironmentNameOk() (*string, bool)`

+GetEnvironmentNameOk returns a tuple with the EnvironmentName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnvironmentName

+`func (o *OrganizationEventResponse) SetEnvironmentName(v string)`

+SetEnvironmentName sets EnvironmentName field to given value.

+### HasEnvironmentName

+`func (o *OrganizationEventResponse) HasEnvironmentName() bool`

+HasEnvironmentName returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)